Head Up The Creek 2016 will be held on Sunday March 6th, 2016

 City of Vancouver Rowing Champion

-Regatta Central has been our registration agent again for 2015: https://www.regattacentral.com/regatta/index.jsp?job_id=3952 The regatta package is effectively available there.
+Regatta Central will be our registration agent again for 2016: https://www.regattacentral.com/regatta/index.jsp?section=overview&job_id=4385 The regatta package is effectively available there.

 - 7:45 am Bow Person and Cox meeting at the top of the ramp by the map